errbotio/errbot/docs/contributing.rst

 found on PyPI rather than something that is in development but not yet released.

-When making changes to the documentation, please base your branch off the `errbot.net` banch and open a pull request with us as described in the previous section.
+When making changes to the documentation, please base your branch off the `errbot.net` branch and open a pull request with us as described in the previous section.

 .. note::
     Useful references on working with sphinx and reStructuredText are the